pupilfirst/wd301-scripts/best-practices/vite-pwa/README.md

 }
 ```

+You can use tools like [PWABuilder](https://www.pwabuilder.com/imageGenerator) to generate the images as per your choice for the above file configuration.
+These images are used as Icon files when you get to install them in your system.

 **4. Register the service worker**

 The final step is to register the service worker.
-This is done by adding the following code to the `head` section of your `index.html` file:
+This is done by adding the following code to the `head` section of your `index.html` file in the application root folder:

 ```js
 <script>navigator.serviceWorker.register('/sw.js');</script>